-Starting March 2009 for our primary plan, each share granted subject to a stock option award reduces the number of shares available by one share while each share granted subject to a RSU award reduces the number of shares available by two shares.
-In March 2011, shareholders of the Company approved the 2011 Stock Incentive Plan, which increased the number of shares authorized to be awarded as grants by 64 million shares.
-In March 2012, shareholders of the Company approved an amendment to the 2011 Stock Incentive Plan, which increased the number of shares authorized to be awarded as grants by 64 million shares.
-In March 2012, shareholders of the Company approved an amendment to the 2011 Stock Incentive Plan, which increased the number of shares authorized to be awarded as grants by an incremental 15 million shares.
-As of September 28, 2013, the maximum number of shares available for issuance (assuming all the awards are in the form of stock options) was approximately 113 million shares.
+Each share granted subject to a stock option award reduces the number of shares available under the Company's stock incentive plans by one share while each share granted subject to a RSU award reduces the number of shares available by two shares.
+As of September 27, 2014, the maximum number of shares available for issuance under the Company's stock incentive plans (assuming all the awards are in the form of stock options) was approximately 99 million shares and the number available for issuance assuming all awards are in the form of RSUs was approximately 50 million shares.
 The Company satisfies stock option exercises and vesting of RSUs with newly issued shares.
 Stock options and RSUs are generally forfeited by employees who terminate prior to vesting.

-Each year, generally during the second quarter, the Company awards stock options and restricted stock units to a broadbased group of management and creative personnel.
+Each year, during the first half of the year, the Company awards stock options and restricted stock units to a broad-based group of management and creative personnel.
 The fair value of options is estimated based on the binomial valuation model.
 The binomial valuation model takes into account variables such as volatility, dividend yield and the risk-free interest rate.
 The binomial valuation model also considers the expected exercise multiple (the multiple of exercise price to grant price at which exercises are expected to occur on average) and the termination rate (the probability of a vested option being cancelled due to the termination of the option holder) in computing the value of the option.

-In fiscal years 2013, 2012 and 2011, the weighted average assumptions used in the option-valuation model were as follows:
+In fiscal years 2014, 2013 and 2012, the weighted average assumptions used in the option-valuation model were as follows:

-2013 2012 2011
+2014 2013 2012

-Risk-free interest rate 1.8% 2.0% 3.2%
+Risk-free interest rate 3.0% 1.8% 2.0%

-Expected volatility 26% 31% 28%
+Expected volatility 25% 26% 31%

-Dividend yield 1.60% 1.56% 1.15%
+Dividend yield 1.37% 1.60% 1.56%

-Termination rate 2.7% 2.7% 2.5%
+Termination rate 3.2% 2.7% 2.7%

-Exercise multiple 1.41 1.41 1.40
+Exercise multiple 1.48 1.41 1.41